mokshithashyam1928-afk/sign_language_recognition/README.md

 # sign_language_recognition
-An machine learning project that recognises the sign language Sign Language Recognition Using OpenCV
+An machine learning project that recognises the sign language Using OpenCV
 Dependencies:
 1. Tensorflow